LucasKl/riscv-function-profiling/README.md

 ---

-This program was inspired by [this](https://twitter.com/OlofKindgren/status/1495845664999325704) conversation on twitter about hardware tools
+This program was inspired by [this](https://twitter.com/OlofKindgren/status/1495845664999325704) conversation on Twitter about hardware tools